 If your organization has ever had questions about the ITC, you're in luck.
 Read on below where we dive into this popular tax credit to see what it's all about and how you can apply it to your commercial solar project.

-1. How it can be applied & who qualifies: With the federal tax credit (ITC), you can deduct 30% of the cost of your solar energy system from your business taxes.
+With the federal tax credit (ITC), you can deduct 26% of the cost of your solar energy system from your business taxes.
 This is a dollar-for-dollar credit toward the come taxes that would otherwise go to the federal government.
 To qualify, the business must have a tax liability upon filing.
 In other words, if the business owner is going to receive money back from their tax return, then the credit will not be applied for that year and will simply roll forward to the next.
-The amount deducted is calculated by multiplying 30% by the "tax basis," which is the amount invested in eligible property.
+The amount deducted is calculated by multiplying 26% by the "tax basis," which is the amount invested in eligible property.
 For solar installations, eligible property can include solar panels, installation costs, racking, circuit breakers, energy storage devices, and sales and use tax on the equipment.

-2. ITC reduction schedule (2019-2022): The 30% tax credit won't last forever.
-After 2019, the ITC will reduce to 26% and then in 2021, it'll step down again to 22%.
-After 2021, it'll drop to 10% permanently.
+The ramp down schedule for the tax credit started this year.
+The 30% rate lasted through 2019 and dropped to 26% on January 1, 2020.
+It'll step down again to 22% in 2021 before dropping to 10% permanently for commercial solar projects in 2022.
 If your company has been thinking about making the switch to solar, now is the time to act!
-With solar's growing popularity, installation schedules are filling up quickly for 2019, with some already being booked out til June.
-If your organization wants to reap the benefits of the full 30% federal ITC, it's vital to start your solar journey today so your project will be eligible for the entire 30% 2019 rate (see #3).
+With solar's growing popularity, installation schedules are filling up quickly for 2020, with some already being booked out til June.
+If your organization wants to reap the benefits of the 26% federal ITC, it's vital to start your solar journey today so your project will be eligible for the entire 26% 2020 rate (see #3).